-To make your cleanse as smooth as possible, we recommend that you prepare by following a diet of natural foods for 2 to 3 weeks prior to the beginning of your program.
-This way your detoxification will start before fasting and the symptoms you would experience while fasting without preparation will be milder or even absent.
+To make your program as smooth and productive as possible, we recommend that you prepare by following a diet of natural foods for 2 to 3 weeks prior to the beginning of your program.
+This will assist your body in gaining the healing momentum and minimize any symptoms relating to detox and healing process.

 (Note: After you have registered, we will send you detailed Preparation Guidelines).